DEVSENSE/phptools-docs/docs/vscode/Editor/code-actions.md

 ![Class is missing implementation of abstract functions](../imgs/missing-abstracts-error.png)

-The code action resolves the complete class hierarchy, taking into accound interfaces and classes.
+The code action resolves the complete class hierarchy, taking into account interfaces and classes.
 Generated code contains PHPDoc annotations and base implementation of methods if applicable.

 ![Implement missing functions](../imgs/impl-missing-abstracts.gif)